 Seeds: triangular, shiny, very small, about 1/10 inch long.

-Mechanical control: methods such as cutting, mowing and pulling can be effective over a long time scale, but they need to be done consistently.
-It is most effective for small or environmentally sensitive areas where herbicides cannot be used.
-Because even a small piece of stem will regrow wherever it touches the soil, all plant material must be removed from the site and properly disposed of to prevent re-establishment or spread to other sites.
+It’s best to wait for flowering, which occurs in the summer, to cut knotweed to better deplete the stored energy in the rhizomes.
+Care should be taken as even a small piece of stem will regrow wherever it touches the soil, all plant material must be removed from the site and properly disposed of to prevent re-establishment or spread to other sites.

-Chemical Control: Cut stem treatment: In early fall, stems should be cut about 2 in above the ground and followed immediately by application of glyphosate or triclopyr to the cut stem.
-This treatment is best when Japanese knotweed is growing mixed with or near other species.
+Cut stem treatment: In early fall, stems should be cut about 2 inches above the ground and followed immediately by the application of glyphosate or triclopyr to the cut stem.
+This treatment is best when the knotweed is growing mixed with or near other species.

 Foliar treatment: A foliar application of glyphosate can be used to control large populations, but multiple treatments may be required.
 It is most effective to spray in late summer or early fall after cutting the stems in late spring or early summer.

-Note: Care must be taken when using chemical treatment near water.
+Note: Permits may be needed and care must be taken when using chemical treatment near water.

 Photo Credits: Title photo: Emma Erler bugwood.org.
 Leaves photo: Jan Samanek, State Phytosanitary Administration, Bugwood.org.
 Flower photo: Leslie J. Mehrhoff, University of Connecticut, Bugwood.org.
 Seeds photo: USDA PLANTS Database, USDA NRCS PLANTS Database, Bugwood.org.